OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • You should call Customer Service at 913-573-9190.

-• For the Board of Public Utilities’ current procedure, please click here.
+• For the Board of Public Utilities’ current policy, please click here.

 • There are tree limbs on my line.
 Will you trim them?